Frequently Asked Questions

 How do I know that I am getting my pet back, if I do not attend the cremation?

 A good pet crematory will be happy to explain its procedures in this regard in depth.
-Pet owners should be on the lookout for a thorough procedure, one backed by a good safeguard to prevent human error.
-Questioning a pet crematory about their identification policy is important in situations in which the pet's remains will be delivered back to veterinarian's office.
+Pet owners should seek out a thorough procedure, one that is backed by a good safeguard to prevent human error.
+Questioning a pet crematory about their identification policy is important in all situations whether you utilize your veterinarian or work directly with a cremation facility.
+ABFPC provides an unprecedented level of transparency regarding all of our operations, procedures and policies.
+This ultimately allows us to give our clients comfort and assurance during such a difficult time.

 Will my pet be cremated with other animals?